How to Care For Your New Dust Mite Covers

 Duvet and comforter covers should be washed as needed.
 We wash our cover about every 6 to 8 weeks.
 Once again only when needed.
 We also spray our comforter once a month the ADMS spray.

 If you have a comforter you sleep with and do not have a dust mite cover you may want really want to consider getting one.
 We found it's cheaper to get a cover than it is to clean a down or wool comforter.
 It costs us about $60 to have our wool comforter cleaned.

 Dust Mite Cover Washing Instructions

 Make sure the zipper is partially unzipped before placing the mattress cover in the washing machine.
 Do not use any chlorine bleach or fabric softener when washing the cover.
+Why?
+Bleach is highly caustic.
+This is how it gets whites so bright.
+For people with allergies, asthma, or MCS, bleach can sometimes cause more problems than what it's worth.
+This is mainly due to the fumes that come from bleach.
+They can trigger reactions, particularly for those with asthma.
 Wash them in hot water on the gentle or regular cycle.
 Machine dry with medium heat.
 No need to iron.

 Our 100% cotton covers have been made to allow for a minimal amount of shrinkage so hot water will not cause a problem.
 If you take to a commercial Laundromat do not use their hot settings.

 Personally we use either the Demite laundry additive or Allersearch anti allergen laundry detergent when we wash out covers.
 We prefer to wash in warm or cold and our hot water does not get hot enough anyway.
 Plus hot water in general causes fabric to wear out faster.